hiteshmeta85/hiteshmeta/README.md

 1. Clone the repository
 2. Run `npm install` to install the dependencies
-3. Setup your .env file
-4. Run `npm run dev` to start the development server
+3. Run `npm run dev` to start the development server
-5. Run `npm run build` to build the project
+4. Run `npm run build` to build the project
-6. Run `npm run start` to start the production server
+5. Run `npm run start` to start the production server

 ## Node Version